-Fastrak is proud to be participating in this project aimed at tackling gender inequalities through sport.
-Up-to-date news on the project can be obtained on the project’s Facebook page and at its website.
+Fastrak is proud to have participated in this project aimed at tackling gender inequalities through sport.
+Information about the project can be found on the project’s Facebook page and on its website.

 LEVERAGING SPORT TO TACKLE GENDER INEQUALITIES

 The Europe 2020 strategy brings out gender equality as a lever of economic growth, employment, social cohesion and sustainable development.
 The European Parliament resolution of 2012/2116(INI) insists that “gender roles are shaped and imposed through a variety of social influences, including in education”.
 The Committee of Ministers to member States recommends gender mainstreaming in sport in order to “encourage, enable and support, by using specific training and tools, physical education and sports teachers, trainers, coaches and instructors to promote equality between girls and boys in sport, and manage problem situations caused by gender differences and intercultural issues pertaining to the access to and the practice of sport, physical activity and physical education” (CM/Rec(2015)2).

 Through practising sport, young people can acquire important skills and attitudes, including leadership, discipline, empathy, teamwork and self-confidence.
 But often the learning process is shaped by gender segregation.
 Some key competencies for working life, such as leadership or self-confidence, are taught through predominantly male sports activities, whereas empathy or self-discipline are taught through sports normally undertaken by females.
 A similar gender segregation can be observed in working life.
 Youth leaders and sport instructors have a crucial role to play.
 At schools, day camps, out-of-school clubs, they teach young people the skills for life.
 It is therefore crucial that we sensitise and train these people on these issues.